JoyOfHardware/RV_Formal/README.md

        intermediate outputs from littering source tree
  - [ ] enable Phoityne debug
  - [ ] learn to use trace and jupyter
- - [ ] learn to debug with generic pretty prints
  - [ ] draw conclusions on feasibility of debugging
        without VCD viewer

 ## Binary Dev and Firmware Testing
  - [ ] Write test in Rust ppc baremetal toolchain
- - [ ] Move Python Haskell generators into codebase

-# Considerations for FPGA Implementation
- - [ ] `Opcode -> PackedField` function should have intermediate
-       step that specifies how to slice instruction bitpat to generate/populate sub-fields of a specific form - to the end that more efficient logic is generated for/during synthesis.

 # Generating Haskell Opcodes, Forms, Decoder, and Populated Forms
 Some of the Haskell sources are auto-generated using a Python script